 This Batman has some new traits and we can forget the events of The Dark Knight Trilogy.
 Snyder’s Batman is the darkest iteration ever.
 This Batman is particularly ruthless.

 While there is some precedent in the comics; this take on Batman is often removed from the actual continuity.
 It’s an alternate, even darker Batman.
 Sometimes he exists in a Blade Runner-like World or another Dimension.
 He’s possessed of an infinitely more damaged psyche than our worlds Batman.
-His biggest virtue is that he looks really awesome in his unique Bat suit when we first see him in BVS,
+His biggest virtue is that he looks really awesome in cinematically unique Bat suit in BVS.
+Batman’s ‘anti-superman armor’ really is cool.

 Meanwhile in Metropolis, Lois Lanes ex church janitor turned Unqualified Journalist boyfriend Clark Kent takes an interest in the mysterious ‘Bat Vigilante’ who’s suddenly creeping around Metropolis.
 He never bothers to google him or look at the papers from adjacent Gotham (where they HAVE A BATSIGNAL!) though.
 So there’s just no real internet and no FBI in this world!
 Also,Clark sucks at this job.
 Blame the idiot editor who hired him, Perry White.